 7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 Imagine you finish your crocheted blanket only to realize you have wonky edges!
-Don’t worry, there are different ways to fix an uneven crochet blanket!
-I am going to walk you through different ways on how to correct uneven edges and also explain why this happens.
-Next time you will have a perfect straight edge and the desired shape on your next project!
+Don’t worry, there are different ways to fix an uneven crochet blanket caused by common issues!
+I am going to walk you through different ways on how to correct uneven edges and also explain common reasons why this happens on your crochet projects.
+Next time you will have a perfect straight edge on the crochet fabric you’ve created and the desired shape on your next project!

 There are at least 7 great ways to fix this common problem of uneven edges on a crocheted blanket.
 Having wavy edges doesn’t just happen to crochet beginners but can happen to an experienced crocheter as well!
-Try one of these solutions to correct your uneven blanket!
+If you need to fix uneven edges on any of your small or large projects you have come to the right place.
+Try one of these solutions to correct the edges of your crochet blanket!

-- Add a Border – Sometimes you might have a wavy edge from your turning chain.
-When this happens the simplest method is to add a single crochet border.
+1. Add a Border – Sometimes you might have a wavy edge from your turning chain.
+When this happens the simplest method is to add a single crochet border to your uneven blanket.

 This works best when the blanket has mostly straight edges but the stitches just need to loosen up.
-The most important thing for this trick is to check your yarn label first to make sure you can wash and dry.
+The most important thing for this trick is to check your yarn label first to make sure you can wash and dry your project.

 If that’s the case then get creative and free crochet some extra pieces to fill in where you need more material.